hoxell/hoxovic.github.io/_posts/2021-02-02-python-singleton.md

 Recalling the beginning of this post, this is the implementation of the part of the specification that says that if the object created in `tp_new` is an instance or subclass of the class, the instance will be initialized by calling the corresponding `__init__` method on it.

-Now, conceptually, what we want to do is modify the sequence in `__call__` so that the object created the first time is reused for all subsequent calls.
-Luckily, though, we can't mess with attributes of `type` like that.
+Now, conceptually, what one would want to do is modify the sequence in `__call__` so that the object created the first time is reused for all subsequent calls.
+Luckily, though, it's not possible to mess with attributes of `type` like that.
 The way around it is to create a new metaclass and override the default `__call__` method.

 ```python
 class SingletonMetaclass(type):